 You will find an extensive network of trails, a scenic drive, and both paved and dirt bike trails in Prince William National Forest.
 Start at the Visitor Center to pick up maps and get advice from the rangers about the best foliage spots in the park.

 Scotts Run Regional Park

-Take a Scotts Run loop hike through the woods and along the Potomac Heritage Trail, with a stop at one of the prettiest waterfalls near Washington DC.
+Take a Scotts Run loop hike through the woods and along the Potomac Heritage Trail.
+You’ll visit one of the prettiest waterfalls near Washington DC and enjoy beautiful Potomac River views.
 If you’re short on time, you can head straight to the waterfall on a sometimes steep trail.